 14. Fantasia (1940)

 A landmark in the history of animation, Fantasia was made in 1940, and it was the first fantasy film.
 Spectacular animation and breathtaking sights tell the story of the musical pieces.

 Conductor Leopold Stokowski seated the Philadelphia Orchestra to play some of the best-known musical classics, and Disney’s animators began to beat their imagination and innovative technicolor of the time.

 The Sorcerer’s Apprentice presents Mickey Mouse in an overly ostentatious attempt to prove his magic skills.
 Rite of Spring was dedicated to the evolution and extinction of dinosaurs.
 Dance of the Hours is a dance of especially large animals.
-Night on a Bald Mountain and Eva Maria present dark sides of life, as well as of the animators themselves.
+Night on a Bald Mountain and Eva Maria present the dark sides of life, as well as those of the animators themselves.
 Magical at any age and in any re-viewing round.